20230519/Industrial-Equipment-Data-Analyzer/README.md

 ## Configuration

-Configure your email settings in the `config.ini` file located in the `src` folder.
+Configure your email settings in the `config.ini`.

 ### Example `config.ini`: